-- Everyone will have their temperature checked at the beginning of each day (AHS will provide 1 no-touch thermometer to each trip) and must leave the trip immediately if their temperature is higher than 100.
-AHS strongly urges that the individual seek immediate medical attention at the nearest facility, rather than traveling home and risking infecting others along the way. - Those exhibiting symptoms of illness will also need to leave the trip immediately.
-AHS strongly urges that the individual seek immediate medical attention at the nearest facility, rather than traveling home and risking infecting others along the way.. - AHS cannot provide evacuation services.
-For cases where a volunteer is ill with suspected COVID-19 and incapacited such that they cannot get themselves to a medical facility, an ambulance will be called immediately. - Anyone with a fever or exhibiting symptoms of suspected COVID-19 must quarantine themselves (stay completely away from anyone who is not a member of their household and stay away from any surface touched by others) while they are preparing to leave.
+- Those exhibiting symptoms of illness will also need to self-isolate from others and leave the trip immediately.
+AHS strongly urges that the individual seek immediate medical attention at the nearest facility. - AHS cannot provide evacuation services.
+For cases where a volunteer is ill with suspected COVID-19 and incapacitated such that they cannot get themselves to a medical facility, an ambulance will be called immediately at the expense of the individual.
+AHS will not cover the cost of any medical or evacuation services. - Anyone with a fever or exhibiting symptoms of suspected COVID-19 must quarantine themselves (stay completely away from anyone who is not a member of their household and stay away from any surface touched by others) while they are preparing to leave.